Ukraine eyes IMF credit lifeline in early 2015

-KIEV Ukraine expects the International Monetary Fund to disburse new and overdue loans after a visit next month and still hopes a $17 billion bailout program can be expanded, its central bank governor said on Tuesday.
+KIEV Ukraine expects the International Monetary Fund to disburse new and overdue loans after a visit next month and still hopes a $17 billion (11 billion pounds) bailout programme can be expanded, its central bank governor said on Tuesday.

 Valeria Gontareva declined to give a value for the payment, even when pressed by journalists, but it is likely to total more than $4 billion.